"For there is one God, and there is one mediator between God and men,

 and the Spirit descending upon him like a dove;

 "Thou art my beloved Son; with thee I am well pleased."

 Jesus answered, "Truly, truly, I say to you, unless one is born of water and the Spirit,

 Gospel of John 3:5

-Confirmation (or Chrismation) is the sacrament of the Holy Spirit, the Holy Spirit whom Christ Jesus sent (John 7:37-39, 16:7).
-Jesus instructed his Apostles that they "will receive the power of the Holy Spirit" and called upon the Apostles to be his "witnesses to the ends of the earth" (Acts 1:8).
+Confirmation (or Chrismation) is the Sacrament of the Holy Spirit, the Holy Spirit whom Christ Jesus sent (John 7:37-39, 16:7).
+Jesus instructed his Apostles that "you will receive the power of the Holy Spirit" and called upon the Apostles to be his "witnesses" to the ends of the earth (Acts 1:8).
 At the Pentecost, the Apostles were filled with the Holy Spirit (Acts 2:1-4), and began to spread the Word of God.
 The Acts of the Apostles is often called the Gospel of the Holy Spirit.
-St. Cyril of Jerusalem wrote of the Mysteries of Baptism, Eucharist, and Chrism in the mid-fourth century AD.
+St. Cyril of Jerusalem wrote of Baptism, Eucharist, and this sacrament in the mid-fourth century AD.